Ismailbabatunde/Coffe-Sales-Project/README.md

 # COFFEE SHOP SALES DASHBOARD
 A collection of datasets from three locations of operation namely; Astoria, Hell's Kitchen and Lower Manhattan.
-This analysis focused on the first and second quater sales of 2023.
+This analysis focused on the first and second quarter sales of 2023.
 All Data query, cleaning and visualization were created on PowerBi.
 # Key Insights
 - Sales Performance Overview (Sliced by: Month)
 - Total Store: 3